Postgraduate Year Two (PGY2) Ambulatory Pharmacy Residency Program

 This specialized residency is designed to provide pharmacists with a solid foundation in ambulatory care across an integrated health system, and to build skills as a health care leader.
 Residents will be accountable for promoting a culture where the patient comes first, contributing to continuous improvement in quality and safety, and expanding clinical skills as a provider.
 Upon graduation, residents will be prepared to lead and transform health care, as well as advance the role of pharmacist providers in the ambulatory setting.

-Pharmacy residents will receive training in eight required areas:
+Pharmacy residents will receive training by rotating through five required clinical areas:

 - Primary Care